Navigation

 Over Nuremberg the weather conditions mitigated against any significant intervention on their part.

-Schrage musik
+Schräge musik

 By the time of the Nuremberg attack a substantial number of the Luftwaffe's twin-engined night fighters were equipped with two upward firing 20 mm cannon.
-Known by the code name Schrage Musik, the arrangement consisted of the weapons mounted in the cockpit enclosure behind the pilot, at an angle (usually sixty degrees) to fire upward and forward.
+Known by the code name Schräge Musik, the arrangement consisted of the weapons mounted in the cockpit enclosure behind the pilot, at an angle (usually sixty degrees) to fire upward and forward.
 Upon sighting and visually identifying his quarry silhouetted against the night sky the fighter pilot positioned himself slightly behind and a hundred to three hundred feet below the enemy aircraft.
 Since the Ju88s and Mell0s were only slightly faster than the four-engined bomber it was comparatively easy to sidle into and maintain firing position for the brief time necessary to ensure a kill.
 Using a periscope gun-sight the more skilled fighter pilots aimed at a point between the Halifaxes' or Lancasters' wing roots, or between the two engines.
 A short burst was usually enough to set them on fire, and in some cases to give a few of the seven-man bomber crews time to bail out.
 Since downward visibility from the Halifax and Lancaster rear turrets was almost negligible most bomber crews never realized where the attack originated and could not specify how they had been shot down.

 Mother Nature's Defences

-Severe weather could ground a mission.
+Bombing was dependent on a number of variables associated with Mother Nature, such as the season, the weather, the winds, the clouds and the moon.
+Because the bombing took place at night it was necessary to have the correct hour of darkness.
+Therefore targets deep inside Germany could only be bombed on long winter nights.S evere weather could ground a mission.
 So could too much cloud or too little or the wrong type of clouds.
 No cloud would give enough cover for the bombers to conceal themselves from the fighters.
 Low cloud would obscure a target, sometimes causing an operation to be called off.
 Consequently the weather forecast was crucial to the success or failure of a raid.

 The phases of the moon were also important as the high moon was considered too bright, and would give the night-fighters an advantage.
 All these items would have to be taken into consideration as to whether a raid was a "go" or was "scrubbed".